-Have you ever had someone apologize in front of a group of people and one person thought the apology was sincere while you thought it was not?
+Have you ever seen someone say, “I’m sorry” in front of a group of people?
+Typically, one person thinks the apology sincere while others thought it was not.
 If so, you are not alone.

 According to Dr. Gary Chapman, author of The Five Love Languages and The Five Languages of Apology, people speak different love languages and they also speak different languages of apology.
 Even when someone says they are sorry, in many instances the other person may not hear it as a sincere apology for a number of reasons.